questdb/questdb/README.md

 # QuestDB

-QuestDB is a high-performance, open-source SQL database for applications in financial services, IoT, machine learning, DevOps and observability.
-It includes endpoints for PostgreSQL wire protocol, high-throughput schema-agnostic ingestion using InfluxDB Line Protocol, and a REST API for queries and exports.
+QuestDB is a high-performance, open-source time-series database for applications where timely data ingestion and querying is critical.
+It is widely used with financial market data, application metrics, sensor data, realtime analytics and dashboards, and infrastructure monitoring.

-QuestDB implements ANSI SQL with native extensions for time-oriented language features.
-These extensions make it simple to correlate data from multiple sources using relational and time series joins.
-QuestDB achieves high performance from a column-oriented storage model, massively-parallelized vector execution, SIMD instructions, and various low-latency techniques.
+QuestDB uses ANSI SQL with native extensions for time-series SQL semantics.
+These extensions make it simple to correlate data from multiple sources using relational and time-series joins.
+QuestDB achieves high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
 The entire codebase was built from the ground up in Java and C++, with no dependencies, and is 100% free from garbage collection.

 <div align="center">
   <a href="https://demo.questdb.io">